 Making healthy lifestyle changes can improve both diabetes and low vision.
 Maintaining a nutritious diet, exercising regularly, quitting smoking, and managing stress can all benefit your eye and overall health.

-Low Vision Optometrist in Garden City.
+Low Vision Optometrist in Westbury.